Stacy Morze

-Stacy Morze is an American actress and musician best known for her role as Grace 'Lambchops' Lamb in Fame and as the drummer for post punk group Uke til U Puke.
+Stacy Morze is an American actress and musician best known for her role as Grace 'Lambchops' Lamb in Fame, and as the drummer for post punk group Uke til U Puke.

+Biography

 Born in Philadelphia, Pennsylvania, Ana Lovelis starred in Annie on Broadway.
 While at Nazareth Academy High School she participated in many high school musicals.
 She was lead singer for the group The Brat Pack, that opened for Pretty Poison at a local teen club in the 1980s called Mardi Gras.
-After graduating from high school, Lovelis auditioned for Fame The Musical and won the original role of Grace Lambchops.
+After graduating from high school, Lovelis auditioned for the musical Fame, and won the original role of Grace Lambchops.
 It opened in Miami at the Coconut Grove Playhouse, then went on to Philadelphia and Baltimore.
 Ana ended up moving to New York City.